 Reimbursement for out–of–country travel will be at the rate established in the current Appropriation Act.
 However, if a higher personal mileage rate is justified it may be approved by the Assistant State Comptroller.
 Requests for such exceptions must be emailed to the Director of Accounts Payable as a word document attachment.
 These requests are reviewed by the Director of Accounts Payable, which must evaluate and approve the request prior to sending it to the Assistant State Comptroller.

 The University provides funds for travel expenses by issuing charge cards.
 Travelers may also request prepayment of certain expenses by an Accounting Voucher.
+In extenuating circumstances, the University will provide a WellsOne VISA Commercial Credit Card, which will be used as a declining blanace card, to travelers to facilitate travel related expenses.
 This subsection includes a detailed explanation of each method and restrictions that apply.

 The Bank of America's VISA Travel Card Program provides faculty and staff members with the opportunity to travel on University business without using personal dollars.
 The University provides funds for travel expenses by offering employees a Bank of America VISA Travel Card.